Fraud and Corruption Policy

 - action under the Student Discipline Regulations if it involves a current student

 - referring the matter to the Police if it appears that a crime may have been committed.

 - If fraud or corruption is found to have been committed by a person to whom this policy applies other than a current student or staff member, any action or process to deal with the wrongdoing must be decided in consultation with the Vice-Chancellor and, if the Vice-Chancellor agrees, the Chancellor.

-- Even though details of cases of fraud or corruption may be confidential, as a matter of principle references should not be given for staff who are known to have committed fraud or corruption; any requests for references where such circumstances may apply should be referred to the Director of Human Resource Management.
+- Even though details of cases of fraud or corruption may be confidential, as a matter of principle references should not be given for staff who are known to have committed fraud or corruption; any requests for references where such circumstances may apply should be referred to the Director of Human Resources and Employment Relations.

 Responsibility for monitoring compliance

-- The In-House Legal Counsel is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The In-House Solicitor is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.